preparations in the event of death

 Katrin Straub

-No one likes to deal with their own passing, but making smart preparations for death is an act of care.
+Nobody likes to think about their own passing, but sensible preparations for death are an act of care.
 They protect your loved ones from emotional and financial burdens during an already difficult time.
-This article outlines the key steps for comprehensive planning.
+This article shows you the most important steps for comprehensive planning ahead.

 The topic in brief and concise terms